ianarawjo/ChainForge/README.md

 # Installation

-To install Chainforge alpha, run
+To install Chainforge alpha, make sure you have Python 3.8 or higher, then run

 ```bash
 pip install chainforge
 ```

-then do
+Once installed, do

 ```bash
 chainforge serve